jnozzi/cocoadev.com/markdown/DynamicProgrammingStringMatchingAndSQL.md

-I'm in the process of writing a search tool and would like to use General/SQLite for persistant storage.
+I'm in the process of writing a search tool and would like to use SQLite for persistant storage.
 I have already created a string matching function that uses simple "dynamic programming" ideas to create scores for partial matches.
-Does anyone know if General/SQLite has the ability to hook into my function to select records?
+Does anyone know if SQLite has the ability to hook into my function to select records?

 What would be ideal is if there was a way you could set a threshold for a SELECT.
 Say you would like to select all records with the first name Steve and set a threshold of 10 for the partial match deviation.